-The many recent studies focused on the adverse health risks associated with toxic mold have increased the volume of homeowners claims devoted to eradicating mold damage.
+The many recent studies focused on the adverse health risks associated with toxic mold have increased the volume of homeowner's claims devoted to eradicating mold damage.
 In humid environments like Florida, the prevalence of moisture from floods, plumbing leaks, defective hot water heaters and hurricanes can create an environment in which mold flourishes.
 When this type of fungi thrives, it can result in costly damage to your residence and severe health problems.

 Whether you own a single family home, apartment complex or condominium, your property damage coverage may pay to repair a leak in your roof, defective hot water heater or burst pipe.
 Although the water damage caused by this type of hazard might cause mold to grow, insurance carriers often resist covering mold damage caused by water penetration.
-As a former insurance claims adjuster, I help insurance policyholders analyze and maximize the chances of getting the mold removed and the damage repaired.

 The scope of coverage for mold damage will depend on the specific circumstances of the situation.
 Some of the types of property damage that might need to be rectified include: